mozmeao/birdbox/README.md

 _This mode uses sqlite for the DB and stores uploaded media on your machine_

 * Install the `just` taskrunner (Docs [here](https://github.com/casey/just); spoiler: `brew install just`)
 * Check out the repo
 * `cd` path/to/birdbox
-* Create then activate a virtual environment (`pyenv` + `pyenv-virtualenv` is recommended, but not required - see [Bedrock docs](https://bedrock.readthedocs.io/en/latest/install.html#local-installation) for installation details)
+* Create then activate a virtual environment (`pyenv` + `pyenv-virtualenv` is recommended, but not required - see [Bedrock docs](https://bedrock.readthedocs.io/en/latest/install.html#local-installation) for installation details).
+Python 3.11+ is required, which you can install with `pyenv install 3.11.3``

     ```
-    pyenv virtualenv 3.10 birdbox
+    pyenv virtualenv 3.11.3 birdbox
     pyenv activate birdbox
     ```